In this article

 Exit-intent popups allow you combat the potential reason for abandonment by presenting offers that incentivize customers to convert on their initial visit.

 Exit-intent popups also offer your customers deals, information or discounts in exchange for contact information - information that you can use for your browse and cart abandonment campaigns should this customer not convert while on your website.

 A send my cart dropdown tool gives customers the option to abandon, while saving their shopping cart.
 They get quick access to come back to their basket, and you get their email address in case they don’t.

 Push notifications provide you with another way to communicate with your customers that’s harder to ignore than an email.
-You can also time push notification to appear at the most optimum time – increasing the chances of conversion.
+You can also time a push notification to appear at the most optimum time - increasing the chances of conversion.

 The Importance Of Real-Time Lead Capture

 The success of your abandonment email campaign depends entirely on having an email address to mail - regardless of whether your customer is logged in or has added items to their basket.
 A real-time lead capture tool achieves this by: